 You do NOT need to write your own address.

-PERSONAL INFORMATION These days more people put their personal information, such as names, addresses and telephone numbers, online for everyday activities such as socialising on social networks or banking purposes.
+More people put their personal information online (address, telephone number,…) for everyday activities such as socializing on social networks or banking purpose.
 Do you think it is a positive or negative development?

 The bar chart illustrates the total number of minutes (in billions) of telephone calls in the UK, divided into three categories: local - fixed line, national and international - fixed line, and mobiles (all calls), from 1995 to 2002.